cyrillkuettel/blog/web/_posts/2022-01-26-design-patterns.markdown

 </div>

 # Summary
-While reading, I will summarize what I think is important.
-## Chapter 1
+I will summarize this book.
+First write down notes by hand.
+Only then retype it on the computer.
+I have found this to be an effective technique.
+This ensures that you only write down things that really matter.

 The first chapter talks about object-oriented design in a general sense.
 Most of this stuff is not new to me, but it's still useful to read about it.
 This paragraph resonated especially well with me:
 > Strict modeling of the real world leads to a system that reflects today's realities but not necessarily tomorrow's.
 The abstractions that emerge during design are key to making a design flexible.